Akhil Mehta

-Akhil Mehta (Delhi, September 19, 1987 - Ghaziabad, March 28, 2015) was an Indian entrepreneur and comedian.
+Akhil Mehta (September 19, 1987 – March 28, 2015) was an Indian entrepreneur and comedian.
 He was known for his Twitter and Facebook satire communities with followers over 270,000.
 He was the president of Student Union in Birla Institute of Technology and Science, Pilani – Goa Campus.
 He was an influential social media personality and was known for his outspokenness.
 He wrote against corruption, religion, hypocrisy or any other wrongdoings he saw in the society in a humorous manner and millions of people liked it.

 Early life

 Akhil was born in Delhi on September 19, 1987.
 He studied his kindergarten at Air Force School, Thane and thereafter completed his schooling from Arvind Gupta DAV Centenary Public School, New Delhi.
 He became Microsoft Certified System Engineer at a record age of 13 in year 2000, was accredited Microsoft Certified System and Internet Engineer and a Microsoft Certified Trainer at a World Record age of a little over 15 years.
 He won many titles for singing and quizzes during his school days.
 He was an avid reader, music lover and writer.